sahilthombare/Java-Project-1/README.md

 5. With an intuitive interface, this project offers efficient storage and retrieval of website information, enhancing user convenience and security.

+Note : please create a seperate folder and then place the soucre code of this project in it , because
+       after compilation the " credentials.txt " file will be created.
+       And it will become easier for you to manage the text file.